Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 !!!important
     After you have chosen a name for that instance you can't change it.
-    Each instance's data and settings are tied to its name, and you must use that instance name for all future versions of your project to maintain data continuity.
+    An instance's data and settings are associated with its name, and you must use that instance name for all future versions of your project to maintain data continuity.
     Instance names don't need be the names of your projects in the Amplitude platform, but they need to remain consistent throughout your code.
 Each instance must also be initialized with the correct `apiKey`.

 Instance names must be non-null and non-empty strings.
 Names are case insensitive, and you can fetch each instance name by calling.